FilterList/TwitchFleshTuberFilterForVTuberTag/README.md

 ##
 My definition of a VTuber is defined as:
 > ***Primarily*** of streams/vods/content are in some relation to protraying a PNG, live2D or 3D model of a character/identity.
-> Simply putting up a model or image with no significance or just for the sake of of it does not constitute as one.
+> Simply putting up a model or image with no significance, or just for the sake of of it, does not constitute as one.

 ##